San Tan Mountain Park

 UPDATE: SAN TAN PARK IS ALL DOUBLETRACK

 There is no singletrack left in the system.
-They widened the corridors and added more lanes… The map below is now obsolete.
-See San Tan Park Blog Entries for stories from my exploration days in the San Tans.
+They widened the corridors and added more lanes… See San Tan Park Blog Entries for stories from my exploration days in the San Tans.

 San Tan Park is located in the south east valley.
 The park has a fairly new trail system.
 Maricopa trial crews spent last winter out there building new beginner friendly double wide trails.
 The San Tans trails have been know in the past as sandy and wide with very little singletrack.
 That is all true.